You have no items in your shopping cart.

 At the very least, combination parties let you pool your resources and focus on having one big, unforgettable event.

 There’s one important thing to remember about gender reveal parties versus baby showers: typically, you don’t give gifts at a gender reveal party.
 Yes, some groups of friends give gifts, and some people think it’s acceptable – but in general, most people don’t expect gifts at a gender reveal party.

 Baby showers, on the other hand, are all about gifts.
 You’re showering the baby with gifts.
 That’s the point of the party.

 Here’s another important thing to remember about planning a baby shower versus a gender reveal party: if you throw a combination party, then people will be forced to give gender-neutral gifts.

 After all, if you’re revealing the baby’s gender at the baby shower, then guests won’t be able to purchase gender-specific gifts ahead of time.

 For that reason, many people continue to throw separate baby showers and gender reveal parties.

-Gender reveal parties are a fun way to announce your baby’s biological sex to close family and friends.
+Gender reveal parties are a fun way to announce your baby’s biological gender to close family and friends.
 Baby showers are expected by virtually everyone.
 Today, most people continue to have a separate baby shower and gender reveal party – but some people are combining the two into one event.
 Remember: it’s your baby and it should be your decision.